 Bowl bid qualifications

-The bowl games will be filled with eligible teams (those with a .500 record or better), starting at the BCS Championship game.
+The bowl games will be filled with eligible teams (those with a .500 record or better), starting at the National Championship Playoffs.
 Bowl games will be filled based on those who qualify, thus we could have as few as four and as many as needed.
 The champion of each conference is guaranteed a bowl game, regardless of record.

-At the end of the season, the average team ranking of four polls (CBBS, RFA, Gogre, and Coaches poll,) are used to determine a team's final BCS Standing.
+At the end of the season, the average team ranking of several polls (CBBS, RATS, Banjo, Coaches, etc) are used to determine a team's final BCS Standing.
 Once the standings are finalized, the Bowl Committee matches up teams based on several factors, but mostly follows a #1 vs #2, #3 vs #4, etc. format based on those standings.

 To keep the college theme going, each player will gain a year of enrollment for each season played.
 Every player starts as a freshman, and after a season is over, goes to sophomore, then to junior, then senior.
 After their senior season the player graduates or turns pro and must leave the team (ie: retired.)
 The only exception comes after a player's first season, where one of the two following rules may apply: